 - Notification messages received about UK nationals convicted overseas ('notifications in')

 ACRO also exchanges conviction information with countries outside the EU.
 These processes are currently not as standardised as those that exist within the EU.
-To develop and improve information sharing, we are working with a range of countries including the USA and Jamaica.
-See our international development work for more.
+To develop and improve information sharing, we are working with a range of countries around the world.

 Please note that your request does not need to categorically state that ACRO is responsible for responding to the court order.
 However it must state that foreign conviction checks must be carried out on a named party.